Gluesticks Blog

 glazed hostess cupcake cookies on cooling rack

-Dip the top of each cookie in the glaze (just enough to cover the frosting) and place on a cooling rack or baking sheet.
-Let stand 10-15 minutes (until you can touch the top of the cookie without your finger getting sticky).
+Dip the top of each cookie in the chocolate icing (just enough to cover the frosting) and place it on a wire rack or baking sheet.
+Let stand for 10-15 minutes (until you can touch the top of the cookie without your finger getting sticky).
+Placing the tray of cookies in the fridge will speed this step up.

-Fill a small plastic bag or pastry bag with reserved filling/frosting.
-Cut a tiny tip off the corner of the bag (or use a #5 or #7 frosting tip) and pipe a squiggle across each cookie.
+Fill a small plastic bag or piping bag with reserved filling/frosting.
+Cut a tiny tip off the corner of the bag (or use a #5 or #7 frosting tip) and pipe white squiggles across the top of each cupcake cookie.

 hostess cupcake cookies on parchment paper